SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 [Exchange Team Blog Post - Released: March 2021 Exchange Server Security Updates and patch download links for Exchange 2010, 2013, 2016, 2019 patches](https://techcommunity.microsoft.com/t5/exchange-team-blog/released-march-2021-exchange-server-security-updates/ba-p/2175901)

-# Check Exchange logs to check if you've been compromised
+# Script to check if you've been compromised

 A script has been released by the Microsoft Support Team ([`Test-ProxyLogon.ps1`](https://github.com/microsoft/CSS-Exchange/blob/main/Security/Test-ProxyLogon.ps1)) that checks if the 4 below breaches have been exploited (CVE-2021-27065, CVE-2021-26857, CVE-2021-26858, CVE-2021-26855)